 Is it worth the cost to have someone write your CV?

-As a career coach, of course I will say that it’s worth the cost to have someone write your CV!
+As a career coach offering this service, of course I will say that it’s worth the cost to have someone write your CV!
 However, some career theorists will say that you shouldn’t have someone write your CV.
 The reason for that is because some believe it should be written in your own words.
-Personally, I disagree because if you don’t possess good writing skills, how will it get through the initial screening process?
+Personally, I disagree because if you don’t have the skills to write an impressive CV, how is yours expected to get through the initial screening process?

 You have your own unique talents, as do I, as a career coach and CV writer.
-For example, you may be a doctor, nurse or a dentist who has spent years and years of clinical training.
-Therefore, your work focus has purely been within that area.
+For example, you may be a doctor, nurse or a dentist who has spent years and years of clinical training so your work focus has purely been within that area.
 Understandably, I wouldn’t propose to be able to pull out someone’s tooth from reading a guidebook on it!
-Of course, you may not be putting anyone else at harm (as I would!) from pulling their tooth.
-However, you may be harming your chances of getting shortlisted if your CV doesn’t hit the mark.
+Of course, you may not be putting anyone else at harm (as I would!) from pulling their tooth, but you may be harming your chances of getting shortlisted if your CV doesn’t hit the mark.

 What would be your salary increase for your next career move?